Winter has come. If you’ve been thinking about making a move, it’s time to answer the question: Is this the right season to buy?

 4 things every homebuyer needs to know about this winter’s housing market

 Maybe you’re sick of worrying about how much your rent may increase.
 You also might want to start growing your family’s wealth by building your home equity.
-Or, you could be a homeowner ready to trade up to a larger place or a better location closer to work, school, or family.
+Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and schooling.

 1. Housing prices are expected to rise.

-CoreLogic’s 2019 Home Price Insight report showed that housing prices appreciated by 3.5 percent within the past 12 months.
-The report also projects that prices will rise by roughly 5.6 percent through the upcoming year.
+CoreLogic’s late 2020 Home Price Insight report showed that housing prices had appreciated by 7.3 percent within the past 12 months.
+This was the fastest annual appreciation seen since April 2014.
+The report also projected that prices will rise by roughly 1.9 percent through the upcoming year.

 Compared to other seasons, housing prices are typically lower in the winter.
 But home prices are no longer bottoming out.
-For years to come, home values are expected to appreciate.
+High demand, caused by record-low mortgage rates related to the pandemic, coupled with low inventory (housing supply) has triggered prices to rise.
 There aren’t any benefits of waiting.

 Winter’s for renters.
 Get prequalified in minutes and find out how much more you could save when you buy.

 Freddie Mac’s Primary Mortgage Market Survey indicates that the 30-year fixed mortgage rate fell to its lowest recorded point at the end of 2020, reaching 2.66 percent.
 In the next 12 months, housing market experts predict these rates may begin to increase.
 Freddie Mac, the Mortgage Bankers Association, and the National Association of REALTORS® all agree: Rates will rise to 3 percent or higher in 2021.

 Mortgage rates impact your monthly payment.
 Buying a home before the next rate increase could potentially save you hundreds of dollars a year on your mortgage.* Waiting a year to buy, on the other hand, means your monthly housing expense is likely to increase for a home of the same price.